dnjfr/dual-confirm/README.md

 # DualConfirm - Dynamic password authentication system

-A secure authentication system for financial institutions that generates synchronized, time-based dynamic passwords for both clients and advisors to verify each other's identity during phone calls.
+A secure authentication system for critical institutions that generates synchronized, time-based dynamic passwords for both clients and advisors to verify each other's identity during phone calls.

-## 🌎 Select language;
+## 🌎 Select language
 [![en](https://img.shields.io/badge/English-red.svg)](README.md)
 [![fr](https://img.shields.io/badge/French-fr-green.svg)](README.fr.md)

-## Purpose
+## ❗ Purpose
-Le but de ce projet est de remettre le conseiller et le client au coeur de l'authentification
+Following recent cyber attacks worldwide, particularly in France, large amounts of personal data, including IBAN numbers, have been stolen.

+Scammers are exploiting these data breaches by posing as advisors, especially bank representatives, to gain their victims' trust and access their accounts.
+In the face of these threats, securing communications between clients and their advisors has become crucial.

+This project proposes a simple solution: allowing clients and advisors to mutually verify their identity through their application before any sensitive exchange.

+The goal is to put both the advisor and the client at the center of the authentication process.

 ## 🔑 Key features